Thank you for always buying me new clothes at the start of the school year. I know my new clothes often meant you went without.

-- Place the sugar and the water in a small saucepan and stir until the sugar is moistened.
+- Place the sugar and 1/4 cup of the water in a small saucepan and stir until the sugar is moistened.

-- When the sugar is fully dissolved (the mixture will be clear) raise heat and continue to cook for 5-10 minutes until the mixture is a deep caramel color.
+- When the sugar is fully dissolved (the mixture will be clear), raise the heat and continue to cook for 5-10 minutes until the mixture is a deep caramel color.

-- While the mixture cooks, dissolve 2½ teaspoons instant espresso (or coffee) powder in ¼ cup water.
+- While the mixture cooks, dissolve the instant espresso (or coffee) powder in the remaining 1/4 cup of water.

 - Stir in the milk, bourbon, and salt until well combined.